-Qualifying F Features
+Qualifying Features

 A224 Caprimulgus europaeus; European nightjar (Breeding)

 Site Hatfield Moor:

 status 92.23% in unfavourable (recovering) condition

 6.50% in unfavourable (no change) condition

+1.27% in favourable condition

 The qualifying feature require low levels of disturbance, in particular as a result of human activities.
 Frequent, intense or lengthy disturbance can affect the qualifying feature's feeding or roosting behaviour, reduce the availability of suitable habitat for this species, and their nesting, breeding and rearing success rate.